 If you are unfortunate enough to have a dysfunction in your jaw joint, you need to understand the complexities associated with a jaw problem.
 Furthermore, we believe a thorough understanding the jaw will prevent procrastination or Neglect of TMJ problems.
 Furthermore, a better understanding of the jaw joint will enable you to identify centers that are more interested in parting you from your hard-earned money rather than parting with your from TMJ pain!
 Unfortunately, there are many that claim to be able to treat the jaw joint but have limited skills and knowledge.
 You need to avoid centers with such limitations.

-A sound awareness of the anatomy of the TMJ and related structures is essential to the establishment of a correct diagnosis and appropriate care.
+A sound awareness of the anatomy of the jaw joint and related structures is essential to the establishment of a correct diagnosis and appropriate care.